Frequently Asked Questions

 We have helped many home-owners and renters who did not have insurance at the time of the fire.
 If the fire was caused by someone ‘s negligent, careless, or deliberate behavior, then you are entitled to compensation whether or not you had insurance.

-Renters who lose all of their possessions in a fire typically have significant personal property losses.
+Renters who lose all of their possessions in a fire, especially the Northern California wildfires that raged for weeks, typically have significant personal property losses.
 It is costly to replace furniture, cookware, clothing, and other items that we tend to collect over a lifetime.
 Renters also have intangible damages related to the stress and anguish caused by the fire and its aftermath.

 Most commercial insurance policies covering business will have a component of insurance called Business Interruption Insurance or Coverage.
 The purpose of this type of coverage is to supplement or replace your business’ income during any downtime.
 Depending on your policy limits and the extent of damage to your business, these limits may be exhausted before your business may be able to get back up and running.
 With the help of our experts, we can assist you in ascertaining and maximizing any business interruption claims.
 Any losses above and beyond your coverage are those that we would try and recover from a responsible party.
 As with the homeowners ‘ claims, we DO NOT take a percentage of recovery of your insurance proceeds.
 That recovery is yours, and yours alone.

-There is no financial obligation or risk to hiring us.
-We work on contingency, meaning you don ‘t pay anything unless we recover money for you.
+There is no financial obligation or risk to hiring Baron & Budd for your wildfire claim.
+We work on a contingency fee basis, meaning you don ‘t pay anything unless we recover money for you.
 Further, we advance all costs ourselves.
 We will never ask you to pay money out-of-pocket to us.

 Will PG&E increase rates to pay for the lawsuit?